WasmEdge/WasmEdge/docs/book/en/src/quick_start/run_cli.md

 # Running WASM with WasmEdge CLI

+> *This part has moved to <https://wasmedge.org/docs/develop/build-and-run/cli>.
+Please use our new docs.*

 After [installing WasmEdge](install.md) or starting the [WasmEdge app dev Docker container](use_docker.md), there are several ways to run WebAssembly programs.

 ## `wasmedge` CLI